gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 peer will be silently discarded.

-In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent PROTECTEDASSOC parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTEDASSOC parameter of INIT chunk and in the same order.
+In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent protected association parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in protected association parameter of INIT chunk and in the same order.

-When the responder will receive PVALID, it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as PROTECTEDASSOC parameter in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the responder will receive PVALID, it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as protected association parameter in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.

 If the lists of Protection Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate "Failure in